Amputation and Loss of Use

 Workers who slice and package food are often around high-powered cutting devices and could suffer deep cuts that paralyze limbs or sever nerves and blood vessels.

-The attorneys at Fields Law have helped many Minnesotans with serious disabling injuries and amputations.
+The Minnesota workers’ compensation attorneys at Fields Law have helped many injured workers with serious disabling injuries and amputations.
 We take your privacy and confidentiality seriously, and we’ll make sure your case doesn’t interfere with your employment or your good standing with your employer.
 Contact us today.